Sao Bernardo Do Campo Sao Paulo, Brazil Travel Guide

 While formal guided tours are limited, local insights can enhance your experience at markets or cultural spots.

-A flexible itinerary allows for spontaneous discoveries and connecting with local life.
+A flexible itinerary allows for finding things by chance and connecting with local life.